tabiya-tech/compass/backend/README.md

 The backend uses the following environment variables:

 - `GOOGLE_APPLICATION_CREDENTIALS`: The path to the service account key file.
-- `MONGO_URI`: The URI of the MongoDB Atlas instance to use where the ESCO data is stored.
+- `MONGODB_URI`: The URI of the MongoDB Atlas instance to use where the ESCO data is stored.

 The backend supports the use of a `.env` file to set the environment variables.
 Create a `.env` file in the root directory of the backend project and set the environment variables as follows: